vilasvarghese/SpringMvcStepByStep/Step11.md

 - Spring MVC uses Front Controller Pattern -> Dispatcher Servlet.
 Mini Step 3 : Add Dispatcher Servlet to web.xml
 - DispatcherServlet needs an Spring Application Context to launch.
 We will create an xml (/WEB-INF/todo-servlet.xml).
 Mini Step 4: Add Spring Context

+#Rename the package webapp as "com.vilas.mvc"

 ## Useful Snippets
+# Update pom.xml to
+# Check "maven dependencies" in Libraries
+# You may pick this value from https://mvnrepository.com/
 pom.xml
 ```
 		<dependency>